carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ~~~
 {: .source}

-It we add the the parameter `checkIfExists: true `
+It we add the the argument `checkIfExists` with the parameter `true`.

 ~~~
 ch = Channel.fromPath( 'data/chicken/reads/*.fq.gz', checkIfExists: true )